ufechner7/teensy4_shell/readme.md

                                0a 42 75 74 74 6f 6e 20  73 74 61 74 65 20 69 73 |.Button  state is
                                20 30 0d                                         | 0.
 ```
+Be careful: The in prj.conf instead of **lpuartX** the name **UART_X** must be used, with X one of the numbers 1 to 6.
+Every UART that you want to use must be enabled in the device tree (teensy40.overlay) or disabled, if the pins shall be used for something else.

 ## Additional features in enabled in prj.conf
 ### Hardware floating point
 ```